javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

     }
     ```

-    ...Is technically the same as:
+    ...Is technically the same as this:

     ```js
     function sayHi() {